 In recent years, we have seen a resurgence in the “farm to table” movement and support of eating local fruits and vegetables.
-While you may not have heard of “yard to table” it is also catching on.
+While you may not have heard of “yard to table” it’s catching on.
 After all, you simply cannot get more local than your own backyard.
 Many homeowners are including space for growing their own food when creating their landscape plan and we could not be more excited to support this trend.
 Are you ready to try your hand at growing your own backyard vegetable garden?
 If so, we have all that you need to know to get started.

 Pick a location